GridFWD 2019 Markets and Models

 Aram Shumavon, CEO, Kevala

-1:30PM - Capital Efficient but Capacity Sufficient
+1:30PM - Capital Efficient, Capacity Sufficient (Founder’s Room)

 The dynamics of the market are driving operators to make capital efficient solutions in their system from targeted DR and expanded EE to new pathways for integrating and optimizing DERs.
 But we all know that when demand spikes customers expect the lights to be on.
 How can we here in the West where fossil based resources are coming offline quickly and variable renewables are the majority of resources coming on, be sure that we have sufficient capacity to meet the demands of customers?

 Debbie Reynolds, Energy Conservation, Assistant Director, Washington Utilities and Transportation Commission

 New participation from consumers and distributed energy resources hold the potential to fundamentally change how utilities invest in the infrastructure they need for the future.
 How are regulators considering non-wires alternatives to traditional infrastructure investments?
 Do new opportunities exist for markets to provide grid services?

 Moderator: Marissa Hummon, Chief Technology Officer, Utildata

 Kristina Kelly, Sr. Consultant and Non-Wires Lead, DNV GL

 Vidya Vankayala, Director of Grid Modernization, Powertech Labs